-Do I need a visa?
 Where will I stay?
 What kind of insurance do I need?
 Where can I learn Norwegian?
-How expensive is Oslo?
 Am I allowed to work in Norway?

 When moving to a new country, a million questions arise.
 This section will help you prepare for and make the most of your stay in Oslo, whether you are seeking a Bachelor or Master's degree, a Double Degree student, or on exchange at BI for a semester or two.

-A permit is required for all students intending to stay in Norway for more than three months.
+You may need a study permit to live in Norway for more than three months.
 Different rules and procedures apply depending on your citizenship.
-All students will receive detailed information on registration procedures in their Admission Package.
-Read more about visitor's visa and study permit for international students.
+Read more about study permits for international students.

 The academic year at BI Norwegian Business School is divided in two semesters: autumn and spring.
 Get an overview of the academic calendar and public holidays.